hraberg/enumerable/README.markdown

         public static Money m;
     }

 Accessing a field marked with *@LambdaParameter* outside of a block will either start a new block or throw an exception depending on the situation.
-The fields are never really used, as all accesses is redirected.
+The fields are never really used, as all accesses are redirected.
 Due to class loading, you cannot define a *@LambdaParameter* in the same class it's used.
 You can use inner static classes as an alternative if you want the definitions close to their usage.

 ## Implementation